European Cardiovascular Disease Statistics 2017

-- Overall CVD is estimated to cost the EU economy almost €196 billion a year.
+- Overall CVD is estimated to cost the EU economy €210 billion a year.

-- Of the total cost of CVD in the EU, around 54% is due to health care costs, 24% due to productivity losses and 22% due to the informal care of people with CVD.
+- Of the total cost of CVD in the EU, around 53% (€111 billion) is due to health care costs, 26% (€54 billion) to productivity losses and 21% (€45 billion) to the informal care of people with CVD.

-Please click here to access the 2012 report on European Cardiovascular Disease statistics.
+Please click here to access the 2017 report on European Cardiovascular Disease statistics.

 The methodology used for collecting the economic cost data is outlined in a separate document.
 Please click here for the methodology on cost calculation.